Unity-Technologies/unity-cloud-reference-project/README.md

 The Unity Reference Project is a Unity project intended to be used as a starting point for building a collaborative 3D asset review tool.
 It can be built for many platforms, including WebGL, making it highly accessible and simple to share.
 The Unity Reference Project is designed to be highly customizable so you can add, remove, or change its features, tools, and UI; while still being able to pull in the latest updates with minimal conflicts.

-This project features Unity services that make it easier to:

-- Authenticate with your Unity account.
-- List and select an asset from cloud storage.
-- Stream a large 3D asset from cloud storage (vast support for 3D formats).
-- Collaborate online with voice chat and user avatars.
-- Share a deep-link to an asset for others to view.

-It also lets you customize your application.
+This project lets you customize your application.
 For example, you can:

 - Customize navigation modes.
 - Localize your application.
 - Add a view that you can toggle to troubleshoot performance.
 - Customize the user interface and tools.
 - Add and customize tools for VR.

+It also leverages Unity services that make it easier to:

+- Authenticate with your Unity account.
+- List and select an asset from cloud storage.
+- Stream a large 3D asset from cloud storage (vast support for 3D formats).
+- Collaborate online with voice chat and user avatars.
+- Share a deep-link to an asset for others to view.

 ## Get the project